dgroomes/calcite-playground/class-relationships/README.md

     relationships.
 Like MethodInfo's List<ClassInfo> field.
 I make this mistake very often.
 How can I learn?)
 Support record types
   * DONE I want less reflection.
 I want reflection only on the table-as-a-class classes, and I don't need it on th schema-as-a-class class.
-  * IN PROGRESS Support statistics
+  * DONE Support statistics (row count at least)
     * We want to go from the current execution speed (slow): `Query executed in PT33.866871S.` to a few hundred ms. This is small data after all.
+    * DONE (this had no effect on speed, unfortunately. why is it so slow?) row count